-The holidays are just getting started.
-It is prime time for parties, elaborate meals, and holiday treats every place you turn.
-And your dog is getting more leftovers than he or she ever could have dreamed of!
+The holidays are prime time for parties, elaborate meals, and holiday treats for humans.
+And your dog is getting more leftovers than they ever could have dreamed!
 But all of these extra calories are making a straight line for your hips.
 Here are some tips to shed those extra pounds and get you and your pup back in shape.

-Given the choice between doing step aerobics and walking your sweet doggy companion (or your uncles dog), why not grab your leash and head on outside?
-Any and all physical activity you do on a regular basis will help you maintain your current weight and will likely even lead to some firmer muscle tone (and, that’s something that is on all of our wish lists, right?!?).
+Given a choice between doing step aerobics and walking your sweet doggy companion, why not grab your leash and head outside?
+Any regular physical activity you do helps maintain your current weight and likely even leads to some firmer muscle tone.

-Further, what’s good for the body is also good for the mind – we are pulled in so many different directions this time of year, making it essential to maintain your mental health and exercise actually is one of the best things you can do to reduce those dangerous stress toxins in your body!
-Serenity now… right?!?
-A walk with your dog is the silent night that you are really seeking!
+What’s beneficial for the body is also good for the mind.
+It’s essential to maintain your mental health, and exercise is one of the best things you can do to reduce those dangerous stress toxins in your body.
+A walk with your dog is the silent night that you are seeking.

-Exercise gurus experts have been saying for years that having a workout buddy is key to maintaining accountability in your workout schedule.
-You are more likely to do it if that buddy is a tireless beggar with puppy dog eyes… standing there with his leash in his mouth – how could you possibly not go?
+Exercise gurus have been saying for years that having a workout buddy is key to maintaining accountability in your workout schedule.
+You are more likely to do it if that partner is a tireless beggar with puppy dog eyes – how could you possibly not go?

-Even though walking may seem easy enough, you and your pup may want to work into it gradually.
-You both will obtain benefits by walking at a 15-20 minute mile, but if you haven’t been exercising regularly, you may want to ease into your routine.
-You may also want to make a visit to your vet to check on your pet’s physical condition and discuss your fitness plans.
+Even though walking may seem easy enough, you and your pup may want to gradually work into it.
+You both will obtain benefits by walking miles at a time, but you may want to ease into your routine.
+You may also want to visit your vet to check on your pet’s physical condition and discuss your fitness plans before getting started.

 Daily Walking Tips